 My wife and I have been Mint users for the last seven years and have found it to be one of the most powerful tools in our financial toolbox.
 Learn all about how Mint works and why I consider signing up to be the first step on the journey to financial freedom in Personal Finance Made Easy: Master Your Money With Mint.

 Ally Bank is an online-only bank which specializes in providing high-interest online savings accounts with no gotchas, hoops to jump through, or fees.

 Ally is FDIC-insured and offers a 60-day fraud protection guarantee.
-Online savings accounts have no minimum deposit, minimum balance fees, account maintenance fees, or inactivity fees and return a 1.80% interest rate as of August, 2018.
+Online savings accounts have no minimum deposit, minimum balance fees, account maintenance fees, or inactivity fees and return a 1.90% APY as of October, 2018.
 Incoming or outgoing transfers to external accounts are fee-free, and recurring transfers can be easily scheduled.

 We have kept our dedicated savings accounts and our emergency fund at Ally since 2015.
 We’ve made nearly $1,000 more in savings interest over that span than we could have at our local bank, while paying nothing in bank fees.
 Read why we started using Ally and why we recommend them so highly in Flee The Robber Barons: Avoiding Exorbitant Bank Fees.